Authman2/Canvas/README.md

 - **Protocols**: Keep track of when the user starts drawing, is drawing, and finishes drawing by using the CanvasProtocol.
 - **Import/Export**: Import multiple UIImages as CanvasLayers, then export your canvas drawing as a UIImage.
 - **Undo/Redo/Clear**: Support for undo, redo, and clearing of drawings.
 You can also define for yourself what actions in your app should count toward to the undo/redo stack by using the addCustomUndoRedo function.
 - **Selection Tool**: Select different drawing strokes and move them around the canvas.
+Drawings can also be copied and pasted onto different canvas layers.

 ## Installation